 - Grows to be 5 feet tall by 7 feet wide.

 Another cultivar similar in size, shape, and foliage to both Gold Mops and Dwarf Gold Thread is Chamaecyparis pisifera filifera 'Sun Gold.'
-It reportedly does not retain its color quite as well through summer as does Gold Mops but does a better job than the latter of avoiding winterburn.
+It does not keep its color quite as well through summer as does Gold Mops, but it does a better job than the latter of avoiding winterburn.

-With their fine texture, these threadleaf false cypress shrubs are invaluable for injecting interest into the yard, and their golden foliage opens up some interesting options when developing landscape color schemes.
-In the first picture of my focal points photo gallery, notice the effect of the juxtaposition of the deep red barberries with the golden foliage of the false cypress.
-It creates an instant focal point.
+With their fine texture, these threadleaf false cypress shrubs are great for giving your yard visual interest, and their golden foliage opens up some interesting options when developing landscape color schemes.
+For example, when you use deep red barberries as a companion plant to go along with the golden foliage of a false cypress, it creates an instant focal point.